 This tutorial provides instruction on how to use EEGLAB to further preprocess EEG datasets by identifying and discarding bad channels which, if left unaddressed, can corrupt and confound subsequent analysis steps.

 This module covers many of the types of non-invasive neurotech and neuroimaging devices including electroencephalography (EEG), electromyography (EMG), electroneurography (ENG), magnetoencephalography (MEG), and more.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 EyeWire is a game to map the brain.
 Players are challenged to map branches of a neuron from one side of a cube to the other in a 3D puzzle.
 Players scroll through the cube and reconstruct neurons with the help of an artificial intelligence algorithm developed at Seung Lab in Princeton University.
 EyeWire gameplay advances neuroscience by helping researchers discover how neurons connect to process visual information.

 This module explains how neurons come together to create the networks that give rise to our thoughts.
 The totality of our neurons and their connection is called our connectome.
 Learn how this connectome changes as we learn, and computes information.
-We will also learn about physiological phenomena of the brain such as synchronicity that gives rise to brain waves.

 JupyterHub is a simple, highly extensible, multi-user system for managing per-user Jupyter Notebook servers, designed for research groups or classes.
 This lecture covers deploying JupyterHub on a single server, as well as deploying with Docker using GitHub for authentication.